 The implementation may accept the document if i>j.

 In other words, an implementation of the Variability Exchange Language should never accept a document where the attribute version of the element VariabilityExchangeModels is a greater than the one that is supported by the implementation.
-It may, however accept a document with a smaller version number (backwards compatibility).
-Obviously, if both version numbers are equal, the document should be accepted.
+It may, however accept a document with a smaller version number (backwards compatibility)., if both version numbers are equal, the document should be accepted.

 The attribute version of VariabilityExchangeModels is read-only.

-Attribute cabability
+Attribute capability

 The attribute capability of VariabilityExchangeModels defines which API operations (see section 3.16.5) are supported by the implementation of the Variability Exchange Language that created the Variability Exchange Language document.